-The Screening, Technology And Research in Genetics (STAR-G) Project began as a multi-state collaborative effort, led by the Hawaii Department of Health, to obtain research data, identify strategies, and develop materials for addressing the financial, ethical, legal, and social issues (FELSI) surrounding the use of tandem mass spectrometry for neonatal metabolic screening of culturally and ethnically diverse populations.
+The The process of testing for disease in a person who does not show signs of having the disease (nonsymptomatic or asymptomatic person).
+The goal of screening is to catch the disease in its early stages., Technology And Research in Genetics (STAR-G) Project began as a multi-state collaborative effort, led by the Hawaii Department of Health, to obtain research data, identify strategies, and develop materials for addressing the financial, ethical, legal, and social issues (FELSI) surrounding the use of A technology that may be used in newborn metabolic screening to test newborns for many different metabolic disorders.
+To do this, an instrument called a tandem mass spectrometer measures the level of certain compounds in the newborn’s blood.
+Too much or too little of these compounds could mean that the newborn has an inherited metabolic disorder. for neonatal metabolic screening of culturally and ethnically diverse populations.
 The project was funded by the Health Resources and Services Administration (HRSA) through a Special Projects of Regional and National Significance (SPRANS) grant.
 Six states participated in the STAR-G project: Alaska, California, Hawaii, Idaho, Oregon, and Washington.

 STAR-G activities included: